Friends of Phillips Farm

 • New kiosks provide a park map and information.
 New signage along the trails offers more about local flora and fauna.

-• Note: The Red-Tailed Hawk and Bluebird multi-use trails are closed due to severe erosion and weed infestations.
+• The Red-Tailed Hawk and Bluebird multi-use trails are closed due to severe erosion and weed infestations.
 As a result, biking at the park is no longer permitted.
 We regret that the park’s venture into mountain biking hasn’t worked out.

 Park Vegetation Management Plan